josh-berry/tab-stash/docs/privacy.md

   to open the stash in the sidebar or a new tab) in the browser's local and synced storage.

+- **Store unlimited amount of client-side data**: Tab Stash keeps a cache of website icons on your local computer, so they do not have to be fetched from the Internet (which can be a very slow process, depending on the website).
+To accommodate users whose stashes may grow very large, we ask to store lots of data so the cache can hold all the icons.
+Icons are removed from the cache automatically once they're no longer needed.

 - **Menus**: Used to provide additional options for Tab Stash in the right-click menu of a page and the tab bar.